Wiiiyaah/1DV610_L3/README.md

-# 1DV610_L3
+# Login application in PHP
-Third assignment of course 1DV610
+Made as assignment no. 2 in course 1DV610

+### Hardcoded credentials

+Username: Admin

+Password: Password